• Skip to primary navigation

 If you've stored hickory nuts at room temperature, crack them and they smell rancid, discard them as it only takes one to ruin a dish.

-This nut is spoiled and discolored.
-Just one rancid nut can ruin a dish.
+Just one spoiled nut can ruin a dish.
 Give these to the squirrels.

 Most shagbark hickory nuts I see are about an inch wide, but some are smaller.
 Whatever size you have, know that getting them to crack them open without crushing the nut meat is a learned skill.